MESAHub/mesa-website/03-starting.markdown

 ## Loading a model

 Now you could begin studying the post-main sequence evolution of stars, starting a new MESA run using the model you've just saved.
-Your inlist might look like:
+In order to to this your inlist might look like:

 {% highlight fortran %}
 &star_job